enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         ```

 #### CRON JOB for student fee reminder
-- A cron job will run daily at 8 AM to check for any student fees that are
+- A cron job will run daily at 8 AM to check for any student fees that are due in the next 3 days and send a reminder email if not already sent 3 reminders.

 #### POST /admin/student-fee/:feeId/send-reminder
-- Description: Send a payment reminder to the student via email.(this will increase the ReminderSent count by 1 in student_fees table)
+- Description: Send a payment reminder to the student via email (this will increase the ReminderSent count by 1 in the student_fees table).

-- process: automatiocly send email to the student with fee details and due date.
- this can also be manually triggered by admin if needed.
+- Process: Automatically send an email to the student with fee details and the due date.
+This can also be manually triggered by an admin if needed.

 - Request:
   - Parameters: